-a.
+- a.
 Classes each week will include the readings, lectures, class discussion, MindTap assignments and may include videos, application assignments, writing assignments.

-The reading listed on the course schedule should be completed BEFORE you come to class and before you do the quizzes and assignments.
+The reading listed on the course schedule should be completed BEFORE you come to class and before you do the quizzes and assignments. - b.

-- b.
 Instructional delivery will be a mixture of methods, but will primarily consist of lectures, videos, and readings from the text book. - c.
 This course requires at least six (6) to (9) hours a week of concentrated study hours outside of class focused on reading, homework, and studying for exams. - i.
 The general rule of thumb is that you should expect to spend two (2) three (3) hours a week, per credit, for each class you take.
-This class is 3 credits so 2/3 hrs x 3 credits = 6-9 hours.
+This class is 3 credits so 2-3 hrs. x 3 credits = 6-9 hours.
 Use this formula to improve your time management and schedule your study time for all of your classes. - ii.
-If you are committing this much time to studying and you see no improvements in your grades, check your learning style at this link and review the study strategy suggestions for your learning style. - d.
+If you are committing this much time to studying and you see no improvements in your grades, please see me ASAP to discuss and improve your study strategy. - d.
 The happiest and most successful students in this course will work conscientiously, manage their time, and read the syllabus and course schedule carefully and often!